Packaging Co. of America (NYSE:PKG) Releases Q1 2024 Earnings Guidance

 Packaging Co. of America (NYSE:PKG – Get Free Report) issued an update on its first quarter 2024 earnings guidance on Thursday morning.
 The company provided EPS guidance of 1.540-1.540 for the period, compared to the consensus EPS estimate of 1.800.
 The company issued revenue guidance of -.

-Several equities research analysts recently weighed in on PKG shares.
-StockNews.com upgraded shares of Packaging Co. of America from a hold rating to a buy rating in a research note on Friday.
-Truist Financial boosted their price target on shares of Packaging Co. of America from $170.00 to $187.00 and gave the company a buy rating in a report on Thursday, January 4th.
-Wells Fargo & Company boosted their price objective on Packaging Co. of America from $147.00 to $173.00 and gave the stock an equal weight rating in a research report on Thursday, November 30th.
-Citigroup lifted their target price on Packaging Co. of America from $150.00 to $158.00 and gave the company a neutral rating in a research note on Wednesday, October 25th.
-Finally, Jefferies Financial Group decreased their price target on Packaging Co. of America from $142.00 to $140.00 and set a hold rating for the company in a research note on Wednesday, October 18th.
-Four analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Packaging Co. of America currently has an average rating of Hold and an average price target of $154.67.
+A number of equities analysts have recently weighed in on PKG shares.
+Citigroup increased their price target on Packaging Co. of America from $150.00 to $158.00 and gave the stock a neutral rating in a report on Wednesday, October 25th.
+Jefferies Financial Group decreased their price target on shares of Packaging Co. of America from $142.00 to $140.00 and set a hold rating for the company in a research report on Wednesday, October 18th.
+Wells Fargo & Company upped their price objective on Packaging Co. of America from $147.00 to $173.00 and gave the stock an equal weight rating in a research report on Thursday, November 30th.
+Truist Financial increased their price objective on shares of Packaging Co. of America from $170.00 to $187.00 and gave the company a buy rating in a research report on Thursday, January 4th.
+Finally, StockNews.com upgraded Packaging Co. of America from a hold rating to a buy rating in a research note on Friday.
+Four investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of Hold and a consensus target price of $154.67.

-The company also recently announced a quarterly dividend, which was paid on Monday, January 15th.
-Stockholders of record on Monday, December 18th were given a $1.25 dividend.
-This represents a $5.00 annualized dividend and a dividend yield of 2.91%.
-The ex-dividend date was Friday, December 15th.
-Packaging Co. of America’s dividend payout ratio (DPR) is currently 58.96%.
+The firm also recently announced a quarterly dividend, which was paid on Monday, January 15th.
+Shareholders of record on Monday, December 18th were given a $1.25 dividend.
+This represents a $5.00 annualized dividend and a yield of 2.91%.
+The ex-dividend date of this dividend was Friday, December 15th.
+Packaging Co. of America’s dividend payout ratio is 58.96%.

 Hedge Funds Weigh In On Packaging Co. of America